Floorp-Projects/Floorp/docs/contributing/editor.rst

     ./mach build-backend --backend=CompileDB

-This file is understood by a variety of C++ editors / IDEs to provide auto-completion capabilities.
+This file, the compilation database, is understood by a variety of C++ editors / IDEs to provide auto-completion capabilities.
 You can also get an individual compile command by
 running:

 .. code::